-“I want this!
-I want that!
-I want those!”
-It only takes a few trips to the supermarket or toy store before parents start to hear this from their kids while walking up and down the aisles.
-Not only can it be frustrating, but it can be hard to make them sad by saying no. If only kids knew the value of a dollar at a young age.
-Since that isn’t the case, there are ways to help your child learn more about the value of money as they grow up.
-Not only will it limit the amount of “I want” but it will start positive spending habits for them when they have to make their own decisions.
+“I desire this!
+I covet that!
+I long for those!”
+It doesn’t take many visits to the supermarket or toy store before parents start hearing these declarations from their children as they wander through the aisles.
+Not only can it be vexing, but it can also be challenging to disappoint them by saying no. If only children understood the value of money from a young age.
+Since that’s not usually the case, there are methods to help your child develop a better understanding of money’s worth as they mature.
+Not only will this reduce the incessant chorus of “I want,” but it will also instill positive spending habits for the future when they must make their own financial choices.

-Make sure to always tell your kids the truth.
-If you’ve been acting anxious and on edge lately, they’ve noticed.
-Rather than let them wonder why Mom and Dad are working so much or constantly talking about money, explain to them what’s going on in the family’s financial world in terms they will understand.
-Explain to them how much things cost as well.
-Some parents are surprised to find out that their kids don’t have a very good grasp on what things cost.
-A great hands-on way to open their eyes is to take them on a “money tour” around the house.
-For example, kids might not understand that hot water costs more than cold water, or that bumping up the heat results in higher power bills.
-This exercise will teach them how they can conserve and thus help the family save money.
+Always be forthright with your children.
+If you’ve been displaying signs of anxiety and stress recently, rest assured they’ve noticed.
+Rather than allowing them to speculate why Mom and Dad are working so hard or frequently discussing finances, explain to them what’s happening in the family’s financial world in terms they can grasp.
+Also, clarify the costs of things.
+Some parents are surprised to discover that their children don’t have a solid grasp of price tags.
+A practical way to open their eyes is to take them on a “money tour” around the house.
+For instance, kids may not realize that hot water costs more than cold water or that turning up the thermostat results in higher utility bills.
+This exercise will teach them how to conserve resources and, in turn, help the family save money.

-As kids grow up, allowances are a great teaching tool for handling money.
-You don’t have to break child labor laws to find great ways to help your kids earn their allowance rather than just have it handed over to them.
-A well-implemented allowance program can mimic many money matters that adults face every day throughout their lives.
-From recognizing the need to earn the green stuff to learning how to responsibly and intelligently spend, save, and invest their allowance, children can gain a solid financial footing from a young age.
+As children grow, allowances become an excellent educational tool for money management.
+You don’t have to violate child labor laws to find constructive ways for your kids to earn their allowance rather than simply receiving it.
+A well-structured allowance system can replicate many financial situations that adults encounter daily throughout their lives.
+From recognizing the need to earn money to learning how to spend, save, and invest their allowance wisely, children can develop a strong financial foundation from a young age.

-Once your kids reach their teenage years, encourage them to get a job.
-An allowance doesn’t have to be the only way for your kids to earn money.
-Your child’s initial exposure to the work-for-pay world can start with something as simple as a lemonade stand.
-Depending on age, he or she might do yardwork for neighbors or offer babysitting services.
-Earning your own money is one of the greatest ways to start implementing smart spending habits.
-No one likes to spend their own money, especially kids.
-Once they learn the value of a dollar, they will be sure to be smart when it comes to financial decisions.
-(References: HVParent.com)
+When your children reach their teenage years, encourage them to seek employment.
+An allowance need not be the sole means of earning money for your kids.
+Your child’s first taste of the world of work-for-pay could be as simple as operating a lemonade stand.
+Depending on their age, they might engage in yard work for neighbors or offer babysitting services.
+Earning their own income is one of the most effective ways to start instilling intelligent spending habits.
+Nobody enjoys parting with their own hard-earned money, especially youngsters.
+As they come to understand the value of a dollar, they’ll undoubtedly become more prudent in their financial decisions.